-The symbols displayed in this report represent a comparison of a hospital's actual rate of readmission to what is expected after accounting for patient risk.
+The symbols displayed in this report represent a comparison of a hospital's actual rate of mortality or readmission to what is expected after accounting for patient risk.

 - O Hospital's rate was significantly lower than expected.
-Fewer patients were readmitted than could be attributed to patient risk and random variation. - Hospital's rate was not significantly different than expected.
-The number of patients who were readmitted was within the range anticipated based on patient risk and random variation. - Hospital's rate was significantly higher than expected.
-More patients were readmitted than could be attributed to patient risk and random variation.
+Fewer patients died or were readmitted than could be attributed to patient risk and random variation. - Hospital's rate was not significantly different than expected.
+The number of patients who died or were readmitted was within the range anticipated based on patient risk and random variation. - Hospital's rate was significantly higher than expected.
+More patients died or were readmitted than could be attributed to patient risk and random variation. - Risk-Adjusted Mortality.
+This measure is reported as a statistical rating that represents the number of patients who died during the hospital stay.
+To determine the mortality rating, PHC4 compares the number of patients one could reasonably expect to die in a given hospital for a given condition, after accounting for patient risk, with the actual number of deaths.
+(Please see "Understanding the Symbols" box on this page.)
+PHC4 has used riskadjusted mortality statistics as a measure of quality since it began publishing reports in 1989.
+The mortality analysis includes Do Not Resuscitate (DNR) cases.
+Because DNR is defined and utilized differently across Pennsylvania hospitals, such records are retained in the analysis to avoid potential biases in mortality ratings.